 Preparation

 Most important is to be prepared to receive messages or calls.
-This might seem like a given, but I say this because it’s actually a problem getting messages and return calls from some nannies.
+This might seem like a given, but it’s worth mentioning because missed messages and return calls are a common stumbling block for nannies.

 Most employers are going to want to email or text you as a first point of contact to set up time for an interview.